-Applicants to the Sangha and Laity Training Programs must have a sincere aspiration to pursue a Buddhist-religious vocation and to serve in institutions or organizations that are in harmony with Buddhist goals and principles.
-Applicants must be of high moral character, intellectual competence, satisfactory health, and have a resolve to follow the regulations of the City of Ten Thousand Buddhas and the City of the Dharma Realm with faithfulness and diligence.
+For admission into the Sangha and Laity Training Programs, applicants must have a sincere aspiration to pursue a Buddhist-religious vocation and to serve in institutions or organizations that are in harmony with Buddhist goals and principles.
+Applicants must possess at minimum a high school diploma or its equivalent; be intellectually competent; and, have a resolve to follow the campus regulations reliably and with diligence.
+As the training includes Buddhist practices that require some physical stamina, a prospective student's health may be taken into consideration to determine the Program's ability to benefit the student.